markbirbeck/sublime-text-shell-command/README.md

 # Commands

-There is one command provided in the Command Pallette, which is `Shell Command`.
+There is one command provided in the Command Pallette, which is `ShellCommand`.
 This provides a prompt into which a shell command can be entered.
 Any selections in the active view will be fed to the command as standard input.
 If there are no selections then the entire buffer will be passed through.

 # Configuration Settings